What do people eat in Cyprus?

 Lunch is still the main meal of the day, followed by a rest in the heat of the day.
 Eating with fingers is acceptable with some parts of the meal, eg bread and dips.
 It is considered impolite to leave the table before others have finished.

 Fresh salads and plain yogurt accompany most meals.
-Pourgouri Pilafi, prepared from hulled wheat, the grain is steamed until partly cooked then dried before being ground.
+Pourgouri Pilafi, prepared from hulled wheat, the grain is steamed until partly cooked and then dried before being ground.
 Pourgouri is available in fine and coarse grade.
 Moussaka may have its roots in Greece but no-one makes individual moussakas in terracotta pots quite like the Cypriots and Afelia is usually served with pourgouri pilafi and yogurt.

 Popular Cyprus Recipes